neutrons/SNAPRed/docs/source/developer/implementation_notes/mantid_config_ownership.rst

 could preload the stream and then keep working against that same stream.
 Construction is cheap and creates no listener -- the listener is created during execution.

-The withdrawn override needed the Mantid configuration to be correct at construction time, and so moved construction inside the mutex.
-That was justified at the time by an appeal to listener safety, which was simply wrong: constructing the algorithm does not create a listener.
-Anything which appears to require moving construction inside these mutexes should be treated as a sign that the approach itself is wrong.
+The override does need the Mantid configuration to be correct at construction time, and an earlier revision achieved that by applying it inside ``MantidSnapper`` and moving construction inside the mutex.
+That was justified by an appeal to listener safety, which was simply wrong: constructing the algorithm does not create a listener.
+The current workaround instead wraps the call sites, which needs no change to ``MantidSnapper`` at all.
+Anything which appears to require moving construction inside these mutexes should be treated as a sign that the approach is wrong.

 More generally, Mantid's algorithm lifecycle is awkward -- algorithms are nominally shallow, stateless wrappers, yet have a managed lifetime -- and ``MantidSnapper``'s algorithm-removal handling has already